Strand PHIL.I Definitions of Philanthropy

-Show the students where Africa is located on a world map.
-Tell them that Africa is the second largest continent and it contains many countries, cultures and habitats.
-Share some of your knowledge of distinct places in Africa.
-Students sit on the floor with their eyes closed as you play one track of African drum music (see Bibliography).
-Prompt them to let their imaginations create pictures in their heads as they listen.
-After the piece is done, ask the students to respectfully describe what they heard and “saw."
+Show where Africa is located on a world map.
+Tell young people that Africa is the second largest continent and it contains many countries, cultures, and habitats.
+Share some of your knowledge of distinct places in Africa that illustrate uniqueness and diversity.

 Read aloud the introduction from the book Seven Candles of Kwanzaa by Andrea Davis Pinkney.
-Read one or more of the other books listed above to give the students general information about the celebration (see Bibliography).
+Read one or more of the other books listed above to provide general information about the celebration (see Bibliography).
 There are YouTube versions of most of the books.

-Reinforce the students’ understanding of Kwanzaa by answering the following questions after reading:
+Reinforce information about Kwanzaa by discussing the following questions after reading: